 Private instruction in voice, piano, organ, woodwinds, brass, percussion, guitar, and electronic keyboards.
 Lessons on most instruments can be arranged.
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.

-MUP 284 1 Credit APPLIED SAXOPHONE
+APPLIED SAXOPHONE

 Private instruction in voice, piano, organ, woodwinds, brass, percussion, guitar, and electronic keyboards.
 Lessons on most instruments can be arranged.
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.